Hippie Hippie Shake: Test screening reviews

 Several advance reviews of Hippie Hippie Shake have surfaced across the Internet.
-Harry Palmer from Ain't It Cool News said, "There are some predictable scenes, some hammy acting, some bad jokes, but they couldn't spoil my enjoyment.
+Ain't It Cool News interviewed a person who had attended a test screening, who said: "There are some predictable scenes, some hammy acting, some bad jokes, but they couldn't spoil my enjoyment.
 I'm sorry, but I really liked it."
-He was especially impressed by Sienna Miller, saying, "And yes, there is full-frontal nudity from Sienna.
+The viewer was especially impressed by Sienna Miller, saying, "And yes, there is full-frontal nudity from Sienna.
 She has a natural, un-made-up look for most of the film, one might even say uglified in places.
 But when kneeling in a garden drenched in daisies and with a beatific expression on her face, she poses for an 'alternative' Oz centrefold – she is stunningly, stunningly beautiful."
-Jandy Stone from The Frame opined, "all the actors carry their parts well."
-Of the film, she concluded that "since there’s no release date in sight yet, they may well improve it into quite a decent '60s biopic."
-Matt Robinson said, "Starring Cillian Murphy and Sienna Miller the film captures the time period effectively presenting both drama, sex and drugs against a setting of media scrutiny and restrictions."
-He wrote, "Colourful, funny and dramatic this is not only a good film it is educational too.
+Jandy Stone from The Frame opined: "All the actors carry their parts well."
+Of the film, she concluded that "since there's no release date in sight yet, they may well improve it into quite a decent '60s biopic."

+Matt Robinson said: "Starring Cillian Murphy and Sienna Miller the film captures the time period effectively presenting both drama, sex and drugs against a setting of media scrutiny and restrictions."
+He wrote: "Colourful, funny and dramatic this is not only a good film it is educational too.
 A good document of history that many journalists and nonjournalists will enjoy."